One person dies in Hyderabad corporate hospital secretly treating COVID-19 patients

 Strangely, none of his family members have been tested by the authorities so far, which is mandatory when a family member contracts the virus.

-The jewellery store located in Abids that Gupta owned has been running since the year 1901.
+The jewellery store located in Abids that he owned has been running since the year 1901.